The number of job openings has declined sharply in every state

 California’s creation of new jobs, the largest in the nation before the pandemic, has now reversed into the largest losses in employment, according to an earlier Stateline analysis.
 Since 2022, when the Fed first raised interest rates, California has lost 93,000 jobs in the information sector, which includes many internet services and also film and sound recording, according to a March report from the Public Policy Institute of California.

+This report was first published by Stateline, which like NC Newsline, is a project of the national States Newsroom network.

-The post The number of job openings has declined sharply in every state appeared first on Washington State Standard.
+The post The number of job openings has declined sharply in every state appeared first on NC Newsline.